jessicarush/ssh-notes/README.md

 Done.

-Note: Some times sshfs will just rabdomly stop working.
+Note: Some times sshfs will just randomly stop working.
 This is a result of the ``winFSB.launcher`` service stopping.
 To start it up again search ``services`` in the windows menu, find winFSB.launcher and right-click to start it again.

 ## SSH Key Forwarding